hyperreal64/hyperreal64/content/about.md

 * Based in the Chicago area
 * Shy, sensitive, introverted, sentimental
 * I'm [autistic](https://autisticadvocacy.org/about-asan/about-autism/)
-* Some of my favorite things are open source software, diversity, free culture, DevOps, automation, information freedom, programming, philosophy, video games, and coffee.
+* Some of my favorite things are open source computing, automation, the Elder Scrolls, and coffee.
 * Academia and science fanboy
 * I dislike monocultures, non-consensual power structures, and institutionalized closed-mindedness.
 * A notable quirk of mine is that some aspects of my personality are canine-like.